CoLRev-Environment/workshop/worksheet.md

 - Check out the folder scaffold being created on the left
 - You can specify a particular [review type](https://colrev.readthedocs.io/en/latest/manual/problem_formulation/init.html) by running `colrev init --type REVIEW_TYPE`
 - When starting the project, it is good practice to use the `data/data/paper.md` as a protocol
+- You can always add `--help` to the following commands to display more information.

 # 2. Search